DAY 01: ARRIVE DELHI Arrive Delhi’s Indira Gandhi International Airport late this evening. Welcome to India.!!!

 DAY 10: KHAJURAHO-VARANASI After breakfast enjoy a half day visit to Khajuraho’s famous Erotic Temples.
 Khajuraho was founded in the 9th and 10th century by the rulers of Chandela Dynasty.
 They were deeply influenced by Tantrism, in which eroticism becomes a theme of philosophical interest and the aim is sublimation of sexual relationship in the sexual act or “MAITHUN”, women being regarded as the incarnation of the divine energy or “SHAKTI”.
 It is also possible that the carvings of Khajuraho were influenced by “KAMA SUTRA”, the famous treatise on erotic arts written by Vatsyayana in the time of the Guptas.
 Your half-day tour visits the world famous Khajuraho Temples built by the Chandela kings between 950 AD and 1050 AD the most important are the Chaunset Rogini Temple dedicated to Godess Kali.
 The Mahadev Temple, Chitragupta or Bharatji Temple with a lovely image of 11 headed Vishnu, Vishvanath and Nandi Temples, Lakshmana Temple, Vishva Temple dedicated to Shiva which is the largest and most typical of Temples.
 Early in the afternoon in time transfer to the airport to board flight for Varanasi departs at 1330 hrs.
 Meeting and assistance upon arrival in Varanasi at 1410 hrs and transfer to the hotel for check in.
 Varanasi is the religious centre of Hindu religion.
 Situated on the banks of the holy river Ganges, Varanasi is considered to be among the oldest living cities of the world and has been a centre of learning and civilization for centuries.
 Varanasi holds special significance in the lives of the Indian people.
 Every year hundreds of thousands of pilgrims make a long journey to this vibrant city where you can find the richest of the rich living side by side with the poorest of the poor.
 Travel to Varanasi with an open mind and see what faith can do to people and what their devotion to god leads them to achieve.
 Look beyond the poverty into the eyes of the people and you will see a sense of enlightenment and peace that their belief in a god has given them.
 Varanasi is a unique city that vibrates with cosmic forces beyond comprehension.

 After wash and change, proceed for a half day excursion to visit Sarnath.
 Sarnath – 10 Kms. from the centre of the city, Sarnath symbolises the birth of Buddhism.
 It was here that Buddha revealed his doctrine and founded his monastic community.
-The museum at Sarnath is amongst the most important in India and contains carvings representing a whole range of styles – archaic, the Mathura School, Gupta, past Gupta and Medieval – covering work of sculptors from the 3rd century B.C. to the 12th century A.D.
+The museum at Sarnath is amongst the most important in north india tours and contains carvings representing a whole range of styles – archaic, the Mathura School, Gupta, past Gupta and Medieval – covering work of sculptors from the 3rd century B.C. to the 12th century A.D.
 Return to the hotel for overnight stay

 DAY 11: VARANASI – DELHI (fly) Early this morning leave your hotel around 0530 for an early morning sunrise boat excursion on the holy River Ganges.
 See Varanasi come alive along the banks of the river.
 See people bathing in the holy water and worshipping the rising sun.
 Witness the conclusion of life at the riverbank holy cremation grounds.
 It is believed if you die in Varanasi you go straight to heaven.
 Varanasi will be one of the most extraordinary experiences of your visit to India.
 After the boat ride, return to the hotel for breakfast.
 After breakfast proceed on a brief Varanasi City Tour driving through the Benaras Hindu University with a visit to the Bharat Mata (Mother India) Temple.
 Return to the hotel for check out.
 In the afternoon transfer to the airport to board flight for Delhi at 1440 hrs.
 Met upon arrival in Delhi at 1600 hrs.
 Transfer to the hotel for check in.
 Overnight, stay at the hotel.